sosaria7/racrypt/README.md

 # racrypt
-A RSA library written in C language
+A crypto library written in C language